 Sweden is about to pass a law allowing consumers who choose to repair rather than throw away, to earn money and benefit from tax cuts.
 Is this a way to encourage more responsible and ecological consumption?

-Making the repair and reuse of the objects we consume more attractive
+Making repairing and reusing objects more attractive

 Even industrialists admit it: for a consumer, it is often more profitable to buy a new item rather than to have it repaired.
-Between the repair costs, the time it takes, the constraints it requires (sending the item to be repaired or taking it to the repairman, waiting for the piece, etc.), it is sometimes complicated to want to be a responsible consumer, especially when we know that in a few clicks on the Internet, it is possible to have a new object delivered for a relatively low price.
+Between the repair costs, the time it takes, the constraints it requires (sending the item to be repaired or taking it to the repairman, waiting for the piece, etc.), it is sometimes complicated to want to be a responsible consumer, especially when we know that in a few clicks on the Internet, it is possible to have a new object delivered at home for a relatively low price.

-In addition, the consumer who chooses to repair will also be able to deduct 50% of the labor cost from repairs made on these items.
+In addition, consumers who choose to repair will also be able to deduct 50% of the labor cost from repairs made on these items.
 And to go even further in this logic, the bill also includes new taxes on products containing non-recyclable or hardly recyclable and repairable materials.
 All these measures mean two things: on the one hand, it becomes more economical to have products repaired, and on the other hand, it becomes more expensive to buy new objects that are difficult to repair and recycle.

 Towards a model of society that leaves behind mass consumption?